rishi2136/demo-folder/README.md

 # demo-folder
-This is a repository to work
+This is a repository to do the project work